Legal cases with fixed pricing, standardized processes, and firm timelines

-Terminating employees is common in private sector where corporates relieve employees who fail to fulfil performance standards of the company, do not follow the company’s moral and ethical code of conduct or fail to work with their team.
+Terminating employees is common in the private sector where corporates relieve employees who fail to fulfill the performance standards of the company, do not follow the company’s moral and ethical code of conduct or fail to work with their team.
 Terminations are often carried out hastily by the HR department of a company attributing to pressure from stockholders, or as a tactic to cut down expenses.

 For more adept legal help or information about retrenchment in India, connect to us for an expert legal consultation.